SPP 201–01: Recruitment/Employment

 Equal opportunity results when all applicants are treated consistently at every stage of recruitment.
 The following policy provides a direction to the hiring authority to ensure that fairness is paramount in the recruitment process.

-The Recruitment & Selection Department and the Office of Equity and Inclusion in the Office of Human Resources (OHR) are available to provide advice and consultation to the hiring department.
+The Recruitment & Selection Department and the Office of Equity & Inclusion in the Office of Human Resources (OHR) are available to provide advice and consultation to the hiring department.

 Additionally, a Recruitment & Selection Handbook and a Recruitment & Selection Blueprint (Process Blueprint) are available and should be referred to during the recruitment process (visit Recruitment & Selection Services).